All sample people and companies in the example

 Before you start

-Clone or browse the example data and scripts in the docs repo:Step 1: Extract a candidate from a resume
+Clone or browse the example data and scripts in the cookbook repo:Step 1: Extract a candidate from a resume

 Opendataset/resumes.jsonl and pick resume-001 (synthetic).
 Define a schema under metadata.schema with use case json.